 Examples of trade routes can be found in every part of the world during any point in its history, but there are a few historic trade routes that deserve attention because of their significance:

-The Lapis Lazuli Route originated in the Chagai Mountains in modern Pakistan and traveled to Hierakonpolis, Egypt, in the 4th millennium B.C.E., marking it as one of the oldest known trade routes in human history.
+The Lapis Lazuli Route originated in the Chagai Mountains in modern Pakistan and traveled to Hierakonpolis, Egypt, in the 4th millennium Before Common Era, marking it as 1 of the oldest known trade routes in human history.
 As with many major trade routes, it is named after the commodity that was transported—lapis lazuli.
 A precious mineral prized for its bright blue color, lapis lazuli was used for a number of luxurious and religious items in ancient Egypt in particular.

 The trans-Saharan gold trade network latticed the entire northern half of Africa, reaching ports on the Mediterranean for transport to Europe, extended south into Central Africa, and east to the ports on the coasts that transported gold, copper, salt, and other precious items across the Indian Ocean, reaching as far as China.
 The trans-Saharan routes were also among the most difficult to traverse, making control of them difficult.
 The network still exists today, though it lost most of its significance in the 16th and 17th centuries.